 3:30 p.m.: Unload baby, carrier, baby items and presents in approximately 500 more trips

 7 p.m.: Pack up baby and baby items and presents received to go home and begin bedtime routine

 7:01 p.m.: Promise to never do this again

 Did I mention the middle of the night wake-up where my son was screaming so badly from over-stimulation that I almost took him to the emergency room?

-We vowed that 2018 would be different.
+We vowed that this year would be different.
 Although now we can better anticipate what our child needs and what he doesn’t, and he’s a little older so we have less things to carry, the thought of running around until our heads spin once again was making me anxious about a holiday that used to make me happy.
 When it was just me and my husband, we put up with five Christmases in two days.
 I am constantly trying to please everyone, yet it never seems like it’s enough.
 Guess what?
 It’s my son’s first Christmas where he’ll understand what’s happening, and we’re going to do what he wants to do.
 (Open presents, eat everything in sight, play with toys, and spend quality time together.)